sitemindercodetest/email-service/README.md

 - Rename this application to email-service-api

 ### Operational
+- Set up CI/CD
 - Add health-check endpoint
 - ~~Versioning of the endpoint~~
-- Cloudformation stack with load balancer and auto scaling
+- Cloudformation stack with load balancer and auto scaling / Deploy them as containter clusters (Kubernets, Helm)
 - Add monitoring of the application
     - Cloud watch alarm (For API and SQS)
     - On-call Support for agreed SLA (pagerduty or others)